Replicating weak-lensing summary-statistic covariances with normalizing flows: Conclusions

 These findings are still consistent with previous applications of machine learning to weak lensing, which demonstrate the potential of generative models—such as GANs, VAEs, and normalizing flows \citep{Borua2024, Mustafa2019,Dai2022,Shirasaki2024,Aoyama2025} to replicate non-Gaussian features of convergence fields and enable fast map generation.
 However, we emphasize how the limited information used for training can compromise the accuracy of the off-diagonal terms of the covariance for different summary statistics, indicating that further steps must be taken before using generated maps for cosmological inference, as underestimated covariance can lead to overconfident contours.
 A simple explanation for this behavior is the poor scaling of NF networks when a limited sample of simulations is used when train high-dimensional maps.
 This suggests that the sub-arcmin Requirements of stage-IV weak lensing surveys require large models, with an effective understanding of noise and data augmentation techniques, as shown in different studies \cite{Shirasaki2021,zhong2024}.
-In particular, diffusion model architectures~\cite{Boruah2025}, where the $\kappa$ signal and pixel noise must be disentangled, can benefit from these data augmentation techniques.
-Our work shows that the NF performance can be mitigated by data augmentation techniques.
+In particular, diffusion model architectures~\cite{Boruah2025}, where the $\kappa$ signal and pixel noise must be disentangled, can benefit from these data augmentation techniques.\newtext{The relevance of our findings lies on the diagnostics of NF-generated maps recovering the complete underlying distribution of the data.
+Generative models for map statistics are increasingly used as fast emulators, as training sets for inference pipelines, and as tools for exploring rare events or augmenting limited simulation suites.
+For all of these uses a persistent failure mode that can lead to overconfident posteriors if the NF outputs are used naively.
+We encourage the use of data augmentation and noise injection as mitigation techniques to overcome these issues.}